-A person may not take, possess, purchase, transport, or sell legal live baitfish or other legal live bait at wholesale or retail without first obtaining the appropriate license.
+An individual may not take, possess, purchase, transport, or sell legal live aquatic bait at wholesale or retail without first obtaining the appropriate license.
 Bait vendor licenses are only available through application to the Game and Fish Department.
 Licensed bait vendors may take (must be killed immediately) and possess up to 50 gallons of rainbow smelt annually.
-Fathead minnow, stickleback, creek chub, white sucker, rainbow smelt, and lake herring (cisco) that have been preserved by freezing, salting or otherwise treated to inactivate sexual products are legal.